jszmajda/blog/code/_posts/2011-12-13-testing-rails-memory-usage-with-valgrind.md

 I'm using RVM to manage my rubies.
 Ruby supports valgrind internally as of 1.9 with the --with-valgrind configure option.
-It's apparently on by default, but if you're paranoid, you can pass the additional configure flag with RVM by doing:
+It's apparently on by default, but if you're paranoid you can pass the additional configure flag with RVM by doing:

 {% highlight text %}